2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

     CONTROL_OD.OPER.FC.eta.highres
     CONTROL_OD.OPER.FC.gauss.highres

 These files defines the minimum number of parameters necessary to retrieve a daily subset.
-The setup of field types is optimal and should only be changed if the user understands what he does.
-The grid, domain and temporal resolution can be changed according to availability.
+The given settings for the TYPE parameter are already optimised, and should only be changed if you know what you are doing.
+Grid, domain, and temporal resolution may be changed according to availability.

 .. note::

-     Please see `Information about MARS retrievement <https://confluence.ecmwf.int/display/UDOC/Retrieve#Retrieve-Retrievalefficiency>`_ to get to know hints about retrieval efficiency and troubleshooting.
+     Please see `Information about MARS retrievement <https://confluence.ecmwf.int/display/UDOC/Retrieve#Retrieve-Retrievalefficiency>`_ for hints about retrieval efficiency and troubleshooting.

 Pure forecast
-    It is possible to retrieve pure forecasts exceeding a day.
+    It is possible to retrieve pure forecasts exceeding one day.
 The forecast period available depends on the date and forecast field type.
 Please use MARS catalogue to check the availability.
-Below are some examples for 36 hour forecast of *Forecast (FC)*, *Control forecast (CF)* and *Calibration/Validation forecast (CV)*.
+Below are some examples for 36 hour forecasts of *Forecast (FC)*, *Control forecast (CF)* and *Calibration/Validation forecast (CV)*.
     The *CV* field type was only available 3-hourly from 2006 up to 2016.
-It is recommended to use the *CF* type since this is available from 1992 (3-hourly) on up to today in 1-hourly temporal resolution. *CV* and *CF* field types belong to the *Ensemble prediction system (ENFO)* which contain 50 ensemble members.
+It is recommended to use the *CF* type since this is available from 1992 (3-hourly) on up to today (1-hourly). *CV* and *CF* field types belong to the *Ensemble prediction system (ENFO)* which currently works with 50 ensemble members.
-    Please be aware that in this case it is necessary to set the specific type for flux fields explicitly, otherwise it could select a default value which might be different from what you expect!
+    Please be aware that in this case it is necessary to set the type for flux fields explicitly, otherwise a default value might be selected, different from what you expect!

     .. code-block:: bash